dankelley/whalestrike/joss/paper.md

 then be plotted (using the R generic function system) in multiple ways.

 Three arguments must be provided to `strike()`.
-The first sets the times at which model output is desired, the second establishes the initial locations and speeds of both ship and whale, and the third describes the biological and physical properties of both ship and whale.
+The first sets the times at which model output is desired, the second establishes the initial locations and speeds of the ship and the whale, and the third describes the biological and physical properties of the ship and the whale.
 The examples in the documentation for `strike()` provide a good starting point for these three arguments.
 For example, the first example produced by typing
 ```R